FuzzingLabs/wasm_runtimes_fuzzing/docs/how_to_add_new_fuzz_target.md

 # How to integrate a new target/project?

-In this example, we will learn how to add integrate `wasmer` to WARF and fuzz `wasmer_runtime::validate` method.
+In this example, we will learn how to integrate `wasmer` to warf and fuzz the `wasmer_runtime::validate` method.

 ## 1. Add the target to `Cargo.toml`